CVS Caremark sees Obamacare as expansion opportunity

 Merlo declined to comment on whether CVS planned any acquisitions, adding that it was always reviewing “bolt-on” purchases to support its retail or PBM units.

-More patients have been coming to CVS’s 650 MinuteClinic healthcare clinics, and the company plans to have more than 1,500 of the clinics by 2017.
+More patients have been coming to CVS’s 650 MinuteClinic healthcare clinics.
 The day after Thanksgiving was their busiest day to date, with 19,000 visits on November 23.
 CVS expects more than 3 million visits to MinuteClinic in 2012.

+Eight of the more than 7,400 CVS stores remain closed after sustaining significant damage from superstorm Sandy.
+Six should reopen by the end of 2012, and the rest may reopen by the end of the first quarter, Merlo said.

+CVS previously said costs from the massive storm would reduce its fourth-quarter earnings by as much as 1 cent per share.

+The company’s third-quarter profit came in a penny ahead of analysts’ expectations, with growth in both the PBM business and the drugstore chain.

-Shares of CVS were up 1.9 percent at $48.48 in afternoon trading after rising as high as $49.76 earlier in the session.
+Shares of CVS were up 3.1 percent at $49.03 in morning trading after rising as high as $49.76 earlier in the session.

-Reporting by Jessica Wohl in Chicago; Editing by John Wallace, Lisa Von Ahn and Nick Zieminski
+Reporting by Jessica Wohl in Chicago; Editing by John Wallace and Lisa Von Ahn